Prakharkhaira/estate-price-estimation/README.md

-this project is related to machine learning this is a supervised machine learning model it is a regression task
+this project is related to machine learning<br>
+this is a supervised machine learning model<br>
+it's a regression task<br>

-we use pandas, numpy, scikit learn, metplotlib libraries in it we use MRSE evalution technique to evaluate the efficieency of our model
+we use pandas, numpy, scikit learn, metplotlib libraries in it<br>
+we use MRSE evalution technique to evaluate the efficiency of our model